-Risks inherent in podiatric surgery include many of the risks inherent in healthcare generally, such as the risks associated with unintentionally causing harm to a patient, the risks associated with overlooking interactions between pharmaceutical products or the risks associated with poor record keeping.
-Some of the risks that might be particular to podiatric surgery practice include understanding the financial risks associated with operating as a sole practitioner in private practice or the risks of using outmoded treatments if the podiatric surgeon is not participating in peer review.
-Some of the risks might also be particular to podiatric surgery, such as the risk of undertaking a procedure incorrectly if the podiatric surgeon is not participating in continuing professional development and peer review.
+Risks inherent in podiatry practice include many of the risks inherent in healthcare generally, such as the risks associated with unintentionally causing harm to a patient, the risks associated with overlooking interactions between pharmaceutical products or the risks associated with poor record keeping.
+Some of the risks that might be particular to podiatry practice include understanding the financial risks associated with operating as a sole practitioner in private practice or the risks of using outmoded treatments if the podiatrist is not participating in peer review or undertaking CPD.
 Minimising risk to patients is an important component of practice.
 Good practice involves understanding and applying the key principles of risk minimisation and management in practice.

-Identifying and managing risk of infection includes complying with the Board's infection prevention and control resources and the NHMRC Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019)18; managing transmission modes of infections acquired in healthcare facilities (host, agent and environment); preventing the transmission including effective hand hygiene; and compliance with the Preventing and Controlling Healthcare-Associated Infection Standard within the National Safety and Quality Standards.
-19
+Identifying and managing risk of infection includes complying with the Board's infection prevention and control resources and the NHMRC Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019); managing transmission modes of infections acquired in healthcare facilities (host, agent and environment); preventing the transmission including effective hand hygiene; and compliance with the Preventing and Controlling Healthcare-Associated Infection Standard within the National Safety and Quality Standards.

 Clinical waste includes any waste arising from medical, nursing, dental, veterinary, laboratory, pharmaceutical, podiatry, emergency services, blood banks, mortuary practices and other similar practices, and wastes generated in healthcare facilities or other facilities during the investigation or treatment of patients or research projects.
-In podiatric surgery, clinical waste includes but is not limited to needles, scalpel blades and other instruments for the cutting or scraping of skin, dressings, human tissue waste, and sharps containers.
-As there is currently no national definition of clinical waste in Australia, healthcare facilities, including community healthcare settings, need to conform to relevant state or territory legislation and regulations on the management of clinical and related wastes.20
+In podiatry practice, clinical waste includes but is not limited to needles, scalpel blades and other instruments for the cutting or scraping of skin, dressings, human tissue waste, and sharps containers.
+As there is currently no national definition of clinical waste in Australia, healthcare facilities, including community healthcare settings, need to conform to relevant state or territory legislation and regulations on the management of clinical and related wastes.